It’s that time of year! As snow starts falling throughout the state, everyone’s favorite holiday train will light up the tracks once again.

 - Insider Tip: For a snack before the holiday train, stop by Lehmann’s Bakery for a taste of Wisconsin’s official state pastry, Kringle!
 Try any one (or two, or three…) of Lehmann’s 30+ delicious flavors.

-- Insider Tip: Before checking out the train, bring the family to the Milwaukee County Zoo for Breakfast & Lunch with Santa Claus!
-Pack your Christmas lists and your camera, and be sure to call ahead to reserve your seat at the table for this memorable meal.
+- Insider Tip: Before checking out the train, bring the family to the Milwaukee County Zoo for an afternoon among giraffes, monkeys, penguins and more!

-- Insider Tip: For a taste of local treats, stop by the Oconomowoc Winter Farmer’s Market.
-You’ll find everything from homemade baked goods and honey to fresh soups, salsas and more!
+- Insider Tip: Staying local for the weekend?
+On Sunday, visit the Oconomowoc Winter Farmer’s Market, where you’ll find everything from homemade baked goods and honey to fresh soups, salsas and more!

 - Insider Tip: Swap your snow boots for skates with a visit to the Skate Express Family Roller Rink!
 Stop by in the afternoon for a few spins around the rink before the holiday train rolls in that evening.